 Target muscles: It’s truly a full-body movement.
 The prime movers are your glutes, quads, and hamstrings.
 Once the kettlebell is overhead, your deltoids (shoulders) and upper body muscles get involved, as well as all the stabilization muscles along the spine.

-How to perform: Stance is slightly wider than shoulder-width.
+How to perform: Stance is slightly wider than shoulder width.

 The feet point slightly out.

-Hips hinge back but never go to parallel.
-Knees move in line with toes.
+Hips hinge back but never go parallel.

 Keep your back neutral.